How we’re preserving the past by protecting our digital history

 stock image of a laptop computer

 Emails, websites, and computer files are things many people don’t think about once they are done with them.
-For our Archives, these are digital records that can be a part of our history because they are documenting our operations and decision-making, and are in need of preservation.
+For our Archives, these digital records can be a part of our history.

 screenshot of xml code describing meta data